matteobarbera/mavlab_wiki_fork/RC-TX-standard.md

 # COLOR CODING

-RFC TX Switches color coding
+TX Switches color coding

-RED = KILL; philosophy, red is common for danger, stop, etc BLUE = MODESWITCH philosophy, on thr other colorspectrum than RED, less change of confusion for colorblind YELLOW = GEAR
+RED = KILL; philosophy, red is common for danger, stop, etc BLUE = MODE SWITCH philosophy, on other colorspectrum than RED, less change of confusion for colorblind YELLOW = GEAR
 WHITE = FLAP